 Windows XP, the most successful consumer PC operating system by adoption in history, is still the second most widely used OS in the world, after Microsoft’s own Windows 7.
 The prevalence of both of these operating systems is testament to the power of the Windows desktop.
 The start menu, icons and taskbar have become so familiar and ingrained with the vast majority of computer users that they are doggedly sticking to it, no matter the cost in terms of inefficiency, security and clunky old hardware.

-Users have grown comfortable with the Windows desktop, and they want it to stay the way it is.
+Users have grown comfortable with the Windows desktop, even with the windows 10 taskbar not working properly (but there is a fix for it), and they want it to stay the way it is.
 Take the confused reception that Windows 8 received.
 Many believe it is a “change too far,” with the new start screen and its touch-centric, tiled user interface which presents a jarring change from the past.

 But get ready because this is just the beginning.
 We only have to go back in time to the launch of Windows XP to find a suitable comparison when Microsoft forced users to move on.